billywhizz/ws-uv/README.md

   * higher level api to deal with control frames and fragmented messages
   * possibly add support for static file serving and http user modules
+  * SPDY support? do we really want to do ssl?
   * possibly add fastcgi and memcached protocol support
   * thread safety
   * node.js scripts for benchmarking
+  * tests
+  * benchmarks
+  * improve the make file to build and run tests
+  * windows/mac support
+  * clean and small websocket api for servers and clients
+  * easy to hook into server for running websocket applications
+  * user supplied c scripts (llvm)
+  * defined interface for libraries that can be loaded at runtime
+  * user scripts are written in c and can be compiled and run on the fly by the server (llvm)

 Usage
 -----

+Parser:

 see test-parser.c for usage of the parser